latitude-dev/promptl/README.md

 ## Development

-- To build the JavaScript library, run `pnpm build:lib`
+To build the JavaScript library, run `pnpm build:lib`.

-- To build the universal WASM module with RPC, first install [`javy`](https://github.com/bytecodealliance/javy/releases) and then run `pnpm build:rpc`
+To build the universal WASM module with RPC, first install [`javy`](https://github.com/bytecodealliance/javy/releases) and then run `pnpm build:rpc`.